“There is a time for everything, and a season for every purpose under heaven.”

 2. Establish the vision.

-Maurer’s research indicates 71% of successful changes happened “when people understood the vision of the project.”
+Maurer’s research indicates that 71% of successful changes happened “when people understood the vision of the project.”
 Apparently, when stakeholders can see the long-term benefits of change, they’re more likely to be engaged in a successful change process.

 3. Sustain the changes.